As a child, I never loved raisins. In fact, cherries and berries were never my favourite fruits.

 This escape at the dinner table was my only chance at skipping raisins.
 I would graciously offer the cherry of my vanilla pastry to my elder sister.
-Who would pop them in her mouth almost instantly, knowing how I dislike cherries, very well.
-And then would I heartily cut through the scrumptious baked yeast flour, and savour the thick cream.
+Who would pop them in her mouth almost instantly, knowing how I dislike cherries very well.
+And only then would I heartily cut through the scrumptious baked yeast flour, and savour the thick cream.

-I was never a fan for extra sweet and sappy.
+I was never a fan of extra sweet and sappy.
 So raisins were a no-no. I never did like their puffy sappy surreal taste of sugar and syrup.
 But burnt raisin cookies I loved.
 It was like they had the fire I needed.
 You know?

 The only place I liked my sugar, other than in my coffee, and on coconut cookies, was of course, the sugar jar.

 I never hated the innocent raisins, do not get me wrong, but my love for them was, let’s say, undiscovered.
 The mere happiness of getting them out of my plate was filling enough to blow my heart.

 So, this happened as a courtesy every time.
 Raisins out, cashews in.
 But I believe I never understood the deeper meaning of this sacred affair until now.